uswitch/kiam/docs/metrics.md

 system, check the timing of each RPC call, and monitor the size of the credentials cache.
 By default, Prometheus metrics are exported on `localhost:9620` and StatsD metrics are sent to `127.0.0.1:8125`.
-StatsD metrics are not aggregated and flushed every 100ms.
+StatsD metrics are flushed every 100ms but are not aggregated.

 ## Metrics configuration